yashpant/VisualizationTools/README.md

 0. MPT should be installed and initialized
 1. Have your csv ready
-2. goto MainVisualizer.m and edit the filename to match the file you want to see
+2. goto MainVisualizer.m and edit the filename to match the file you want to see; also set simdata=1 or 0.
 3. Run MainVisualizer.m